Updated version 2019

 Back to top

-Find the printable collage of “Froebel star – a classic Danish Christmas decoration” here and as a short video here:
+Find the printable Step by step guide here and as a short video here:

 Do you like the instructions?

-Which instruction is the easiest one to use – the text, the video, the video-collage or the collage itself?
+Which instruction is the easiest one to use – the video, the step by step photo video or the step by step guide pdf?

 Back to top